Printers

 N/A

-There are additional printing resources available at BNL, such as larger format paper, plotters, lamination and such.
-Email us at starsupport 'at' bnl.gov and we might be able to help you locate such a resource.
+There are additional printing resources available at BNL, such as large format paper, plotters, lamination and such.
+Email us at starsupport 'at' bnl.gov and we might be able to help you locate such a resource if needed.

 The "standard" way of printing from the wireless network is to go through ITD's CUPS server on the wireless network.
-However, this has not proven to be robust, for several reasons:
+How to do this varies from OS to OS, but here is a Windows walkthrough.
+The key thing is getting the URI for the printer into the right place:

 1. Use VPN.
 But if you are avoiding the internal network altogether for some reason, or can't use the VPN client, then keep reading...

-2. Get your files to rcf2 and print from there.
-The printers listed above all have rcf print queues.
-But if you want to print to a printer for which there is no queue on rcf2, or you have to print from an application not available on rcf2, then the next tip might be what you need.
+2. Get your files to rcf2.rhic.bnl.gov and print from there.
+Most of printers listed above have rcf print queues (hence the column "rcf2 queue name").
+But if you want to use a printer for which there is no queue on rcf2, or you have a format or file type that you can't figure out how to print from rcf2, then the next tip might be what you need.

 Here is the basic idea, using the printer in the Control Room.